RobertLSchwartz/RobertLSchwartz.github.io/_pages/economics.md

 <br>

 #### JP Morgan
 Michael Cembalest is the Chairman of Market and Investment Strategy over at J.P.
 Morgan.
-He puts out a series or papers called Eye on the Market.
+He puts out a series of papers called 'Eye on the Market'.
 I typically read two versions.
 The first is the Energy Outlook.
 The second is the broader market outlook. <br>
 [2025 Eye on the Market: Market Outlook](/assets/JP Morgan 2025 Eye On The Market Outlook.pdf){:target="_blank"}
 <br>
 [2024 Eye on the Market: Energy](/assets/JP Morgan 2024 Eye On The Market Energy.pdf){:target="_blank"}